nest/nest-simulator/doc/htmldoc/nest_behavior/running_simulations.rst

 above the threshold.
 The time of the spike is always the time at *the end of the interval* during which the threshold was crossed.

-NEST also has a some models that determine the precise time of the threshold crossing during the interval.
+NEST also has some models that determine the precise time of the threshold crossing during the interval.
 Please see the documentation on :ref:`precise spike time neurons <sim_precise_spike_times>` for details about neuron update in continuous time and the